 In the final days of WW2, in a M.A.S.H. unit in Burma, a severely wounded corporal watches in dismay as fellow soldiers pack-up to return home but a caring nurse and five remaining soldiers bring him solace.

 Five children in an apparently ideal American small town find their lives changing as the years pass near the turn of the century in 1900.
-Parris and Drake, both of whom have lost their parents, are best friends; Parris dreams of becoming a doctor, studying under the father of his sweetheart Cassie, while Drake plans on becoming a local businessman when he receives his full inheritance - juggling girlfriends in the meantime.
+Parris Mitchell (Robert Cummings) and Drake McHugh (Ronald Reagan), both of whom have lost their parents, are best friends; Parris dreams of becoming a doctor, studying under the father of his sweetheart Cassandra Tower (Betty Field), while Drake plans on becoming a local businessman when he receives his full inheritance - juggling girlfriends in the meantime.
 As they become adults, the revelations of local secrets threaten to ruin their hopes and dreams.Written by

 When Randy sends Parris a letter in Europe, the return address reads "Kings Row, USA" with no street address or state mentioned.
 See more »